 For many defense contractor fraud claims involving the False Claims Act, they often involve rather large contracts even by government standards.
 You see a lot of cases with respect to double billing for services.
 I had a case once where the contractor was billing lots of time to his defense contracting jobs, but the people were actually working on private sector projects.
-They were accused of financing a private sector project and private sector business by effectively billing time to defense contracting that they had.
-There are a lot of cases like that because the amount of people involved is large and very difficult to keep track of, so it’s easier to pad the bill.
+They were accused of financing a private-sector project and private sector business by effectively billing time to defense contracting that they had.
+There are a lot of cases like that because the amount of people involved is large and very difficult to keep track of, so it is easier to pad the bill.

 There are also cases involving defective products being sold to the defense industry.
 Sometimes the defense industry will have very strict specifications with respect to the type of product that’s supposed to be built.
-It’s supposed to be built to certain qualifications to do certain kinds of things.
-For example, if a contractor is knowingly substituting inferior metal for what is required in an airplane, and that were to make the airplane unsafe to fly, that would be a type of a false claim.
+It is supposed to be built to certain qualifications to do certain kinds of things.
+For example, if a contractor is knowingly substituting inferior metal for what is required in an airplane, and that was to make the airplane unsafe to fly, that would be a type of a false claim.
 Those are the kinds of fraud you see the most often: knowing about defects in the product that’s produced and essentially padding the bill, as in charging for additional time, services, or materials that either are not produced or are not needed.

 How Falsifying Records Could Be an Example of Defense Contractor Fraud

-As another example, if you are submitting a time card and you know the time card doesn’t accurately reflect the hours worked, that is considered a false record.
+As another example, if you are submitting a time card and you know the time card does not accurately reflect the hours worked, that is considered a false record.
 A false record violation then leads you to exploring a potential false claim case, looking at what the damages are, and how much the government ended up paying that it should not have paid.
-There are great defense contractors that do honest and good work for the government, but those are the type of frauds that you do see every once in a while in respect to this industry.
+There are great defense contractors that do honest and good work for the government, but those are the type of frauds that you do see every once in a while with respect to this industry.

 What to Do After Witnessing Defense Contractor Fraud